Important Terms for Louvers and Dampers

 For Life Safety dampers

 For life safety dampers, leakage refers specifically to smoke passing through a closed smoke or combination fire-smoke damper.
 No damper is truly air tight, but it is important to contain smoke and noxious fumes during a fire event.
-Life safety dampers are tested in accordance with UL standards.
-These enhanced testing methods are designed specifically to test smoke infiltration during a fire event.
+Testing facilities test life safety dampers under UL standards.
+These enhanced testing methods measure smoke infiltration during a fire event.

-Life safety dampers will receive a leakage classification based on the amount of leakage allowed through the damper: Leakage Class I is considered the best, since it allows the least amount of smoke through.
-A damper can be rated for both leakage types: AMCA's air leakage rating and UL's smoke leakage classification.
+The amount of leakage allowed will determine the leakage classification of life safety dampers; Leakage Class I is best because it allows the least amount of smoke to pass.
+One can rate a damper for both leakage types: AMCA's air leakage rating and UL's smoke leakage classification.
 Smoke and fire-smoke dampers will require UL's leakage class.

 Static & Dynamic Closure